NATO bombing of Yugoslavia: Air combat

 An important portion of the war involved combat between the Yugoslav Air Force and the opposing air forces from NATO.
-United States Air Force F-15s and F-16s flying from Italian airforce bases attacked the defending Yugoslav fighters, mainly MiG-29s, which were severely outmatched by the modern and more advanced F-15 & F-16's due to having obsolete radar systems & missiles, and were in poor condition due to a lack of spare parts and maintenance.
+United States Air Force (USAF) F-15s and F-16s aircraft flying from Italian airforce bases attacked the defending Yugoslav fighters, mainly MiG-29s, which were severely outmatched by the modern and more advanced F-15 and F-16's due to having obsolete radar systems and missiles, and were in poor condition due to a lack of spare parts and maintenance.
 Other NATO forces also contributed to the air war.